 Featured Item

-Courtesy of the City of Stamford, Connecticut, Urban Redevelopment Commission Photographic Archive: black & white print; taken by Ronald Rose…
+Courtesy of the City of Stamford, Connecticut, Urban Redevelopment Commission Photographic Archive: color slide; taken by Ronald Rose (probably);…

 Featured Collection